-Not only did they manage to streamline a very complex product into a simple, classy and funny ad, but they found a way to highlight its very technical features in a way that would genuinely interest their target audience while amusing everyone else.
+In the video, they manage to streamline a very complex product into a simple, classy, and funny ad.
+Furthermore, they found a way to highlight its very technical features in a way that genuinely interests their target audience while amusing everyone else.

 Nice job Cisco!
 It just goes to show that no matter what you’re selling, there’s always room to make people laugh.

 Want to make original content but don’t think funny commercials are up your business alley?